 - Discuss that clients struggling with addictions have poor self-regulation.

-- Recognize that trauma can be an underlying cause for addictions.
+- Describe that trauma can be an underlying cause for addictions.

-- Recall that helping clients connect to their bodies before EMDR trauma processing is part of EMDR readiness.
+- Explain that helping clients connect to their bodies before EMDR trauma processing is part of EMDR readiness.

 - Identify there are stages of change in the Addiction process.

-- Recognize the importance of resourcing clients before doing EMDR Therapy trauma protocol.
+- Discuss the importance of resourcing clients before doing EMDR Therapy trauma protocol.

 - Apply one RDI to help relapse prevention.